LEAP-HI-ClimACT/Coastal-Infrastructure-Planning/README.md

 - The IPCC projection dataset (for Battery tide gauge in New York) used to simulate SLR models is publicly available at: [IPCC slr projections](https://zenodo.org/records/6382554)
 - The dataset for SLR trends (for Battery tide gauge in New York) used to fit the noise present in the past SLR observations is taken from: [NOAA slr trends](https://tidesandcurrents.noaa.gov/sltrends/sltrends_station.shtml?id=8518750)
 ## Sea-level-rise simulations
 The SLR trajectories are simulated using the **slr_simulations.m** file.
-These simulations are used to generate the SLR state transitions.
+This file requires the SLR projections to be stored in the format as is provided in **SLR_245.mat** file.
+This file provides sea-level rise (SLR) projections across various years and quantile values for the SSP245 scenario at the New York Battery tidal gauge (downloaded from the links above).
+The generated simulations are used to inform SLR state transitions.

 ## Datasets used for storm surge models
 The dataset of annual extremes (for Battery tide gauge in New York) used to fit a GEV model for storm surges is taken from: [NOAA Extremes](https://tidesandcurrents.noaa.gov/est/est_station.shtml?stnid=8518750)